OliveKmitl/OliveKmitl/README.md

 ### Place 1

 Hello, this is some text to fill in this, [here](#place-2), is a link to the second place.
+If you use the code from this project, please cite with the Council of Science Editors (CSE) citation styles as an example below.

+    CSE Bibliography Format:

+    Niemsiri V. 2022.
+Bipolar Disorder and Lithium Response.
+San Francisco (CA): GitHub; [accessed 2022 Jun 6].
+URL.
+    If you use the code from this project, please cite with the Council of Science Editors (CSE) citation styles as an example below.

+    CSE Bibliography Format:

+    Niemsiri V. 2022.
+Bipolar Disorder and Lithium Response.
+San Francisco (CA): GitHub; [accessed 2022 Jun 6].
+URL.
+    If you use the code from this project, please cite with the Council of Science Editors (CSE) citation styles as an example below.

+    CSE Bibliography Format:

+    Niemsiri V. 2022.
+Bipolar Disorder and Lithium Response.
+San Francisco (CA): GitHub; [accessed 2022 Jun 6].
+URL.If you use the code from this project, please cite with the Council of Science Editors (CSE) citation styles as an example below.

+    CSE Bibliography Format:

+    Niemsiri V. 2022.
+Bipolar Disorder and Lithium Response.
+San Francisco (CA): GitHub; [accessed 2022 Jun 6].
+URL.

 ### Place 2